 In Medieval times, people would often give gifts, tithes and visit friends, family and neighbours on April 1st for the New Year.

-One theory as to why pranks play such a big role on April first is that those late adopters who didn’t celebrate on January first were ridiculed, teased and sometimes people played pranks on them.
+One theory as to why pranks play such a significant role on April first is that those late adopters who didn’t celebrate on January first were ridiculed, teased and sometimes people played pranks on them.

 French peasants would play tricks and try to confuse their neighbours and friends into believing it was the new year by dropping in, sometimes bringing fake gag New Years gifts on April 1st.